5/31/22 update: Important Enrollment Changes for Fall 2022

 New F-1 Regulations and Travel to the U.S. Update

-Great news on F-1 visa and travel regulations for continuing fall 2021 and winter 2022 international students.
+Great news on F-1 visa and travel regulations for continuing Winter 2022 and Spring 2022 international students.

 The updated guidance allows continuing international students who have actively maintained their F-1 visa status since March 9, 2020 to do the following: